 - Enter values or select entries where options are provided.
-(Some entries for the annual dose calculator are already filled in.)
+Some entries for the yearly dose calculator are already filled in.

-- The amount of radiation exposure is usually expressed in a unit called millirem (mrem).
-In the United States, the average person is exposed to an effective dose equivalent of approximately 620 mrem (whole-body exposure) per year from all sources (NCRP Report No.160).
+- Radiation dose is expressed in a unit called millirem (mrem).
+In the United States, the average person is exposed to an effective dose equivalent of approximately 620 mrem (whole-body exposure) per year from all sources (National Council on Radiation Protection and Measurements (NCRP) Report No.160) Exit.

 - Current science suggests there is some cancer risk from any exposure to radiation.
 However, it is not possible to tell whether a particular cancer was caused by very low doses of radiation or by something else.